 (27) “Normal business hours” means 9:00 a.m. through 5:30 p.m., Monday through Friday, except legal holidays.

-(28) “Official action” has the same meaning as provided in section 742 of the Home Rule Act (D.C.
+(28) “Official action” shall have the same meaning as provided in section 742 of the Home Rule Act (D.C.
 Official Code § 1-207.42).

 (29) “Person” means an individual, partnership, association, corporation, or any other organization.

+(30) “Racial equity” shall have the same meaning as provided in section 101 of the Racial Equity Achieves Results (REACH) Amendment Act of 2020, enacted on December 7, 2020 (D.C.
+Act 23-503; 67 DCR 14390).

+(31) “Racial Equity Impact Assessment” means a statement prepared by the Director of Racial Equity that includes an assessment of the potential impact on racial equity of enacting a bill or resolution.

-(30) “Reading” means, within the meaning of section 412 of the Charter (D.C.
+(32) “Reading” means, within the meaning of section 412 of the Charter (D.C.
 Official Code § 1-204.12), an opportunity for the Members to debate and vote on proposed legislation at a regular or additional legislative meeting of the Council.
-A reconsideration of legislation after it has been transmitted to the Mayor is considered a “reading” when there have been at least 13 days intervening between the last reading of the legislation and the reconsideration date.

-(31) “Recess of the Council” or “Council Recess” means periods of time during which regularly scheduled meetings of the Council are not held; i.e., July 15th through September 15th, December 23rd through December 31st of each year, and April 12th through April 19th, 2019 and simultaneous with the District of Columbia Public Schools Spring Break in 2020.
+(33) “Recess of the Council” or “Council Recess” means periods of time during which regularly scheduled meetings of the Council are not held; i.e., July 15th through September 15th of each year, December 23rd through December 31st of each year, April 9th through April 16th, 2021, and April 8 through April 15th, 2022.

-(32) “Register” means the District of Columbia Register.
+(34) “Register” means the District of Columbia Register.

-(33) “Remuneration” means the rate or level of compensation to be paid an employee for the performance of his or her duties up to and including, but no more than, the maximum authorized and appropriated by law.
+(35) “Remuneration” means the rate or level of compensation to be paid an employee for the performance of the employee’s duties up to and including, but no more than, the maximum authorized and appropriated by law.

-(34) “Reprogramming Policy Act” means Subchapter IV of Chapter 3 of Title 47 of the District of Columbia Official Code (D.C.
+(36) “Reprogramming Policy Act” means Subchapter IV of Chapter 3 of Title 47 of the District of Columbia Official Code (D.C.
 Official Code § 47-361 et seq.).